ArdenB/TSSRESTREND/NCdemo/README.md

 # Install other usefull commmand line utils.
 This is optional, but makes it easy to read netcdf files
 sudo apt-get intall ncview

+# Sometimes, R packages can fail to install on Ubuntu because libcurl is missing.
+To fix this
+sudo apt install libcurl4-openssl-dev

 ```

 #### Building an R programming environment ####